luongkhdang/backend/README.md

 # Article Transfer System

-This system transfers articles from the news-db database to the reader-ultimate database.
+This system transfers articles from the newsdb database to the reader-ultimate database.

 ## Overview

 The article transfer system:

-1. Queries the `news-db` database for articles with `proceeding_status = 'ReadyForReview'`
+1. Queries the `newsdb` database for articles with `proceeding_status = 'ReadyForReview'`
 2. Transfers these articles to the `reader-ultimate` database's `articles` table
-3. Updates the status in the `news-db` to `'Transferred'` once successfully moved
+3. Updates the status in the `newsdb` to `'Transferred'` once successfully moved

 ## Components

 - `src/main.py` - Main entry point that handles the article transfer process
-- `src/database/news_db_client.py` - Client for interacting with the news-db database
+- `src/database/news_db_client.py` - Client for interacting with the newsdb database
 - `src/database/reader_db_client.py` - Client for interacting with the reader-ultimate database

 ## Docker Setup